nicolacimmino/DTMF-Detector/README.md

-This is a first attempt at a DTMF decoder using the Goertzel alghorithm.
+This is a first attempt at a DTMF detector using the Goertzel alghorithm.
 The hardware can be seen below, it's an Arduino Nano with a small microphone capsule and a pre-amplifier.

 ![Proto](documentation/proto.png)